 For non-emergencies, it may be faster and easier to access care in one of the following ways.
-For more information, please call Accolade Customer Service or visit member.accolade.com.
+For more information, visit blueshieldca.com or use the Claims Administrator's mobile app.

 Retail-based health clinics

 Retail-based health clinics are conveniently located within stores and pharmacies.
 They are staffed with nurse practitioners who can provide basic medical care on a walk-in basis.